PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 ### Dev Tools & Support

 As an open source platform designed for technical teams, PostHog integrates with numerous developer tools and platforms.
+This isn't an area of strong support for Mixpanel due to its focus on product managers and marketing teams.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">